 Are you a young scientist with an excellent international degree and top recommendations?
 Your doctorate is no more than three years old and your field fits in with BAM's scientific orientation?
 You would like to successfully complete a special scientific project formulated by yourself within one year at BAM?
 Then become an Adolf Martens Fellow!

 With the Adolf Martens Fellowship Programme, BAM is funding up to 10 post-doc junior scientists for one year.
 An extension to collaboration with BAM beyond the Adolf Martens Bursary depends on the work result and the available positions in the department or division.
 In addition, several national and European third-party funding programs exist through which the stay at BAM can be extended.
 BAM strongly welcomes and supports Adolf Martens fellows to submit applications to these programs.

 Adolf Martens fellows are scientific employees of BAM.
 Their salary is aligned with the collective agreement for public service (TVöD).
 Employment contracts may be flexibly designed in accordance with the provisions of the collective agreement.

-The program was named after the materials researcher Adolf Martens, who originated the science of materials testing 100 years ago in Germany.
-He wrote the first handbook on material science and even at that time actively supported young materials researchers.
-Adolf Martens was the first director of our Institute at its current location in Berlin-Dahlem.
+The programme was named after the materials researcher Adolf Martens, who founded the science of materials testing in Germany 100 years ago.
+He wrote the first handbook of materials science and actively supported young materials researchers even then.
+Adolf Martens was the first director of our institute at its current location in Berlin-Dahlem.